nim-lang/Nim/doc/manual_experimental.rst

     p()

-As usual `locks` is an inferred effect and there is a subtype
+As usual, `locks` is an inferred effect and there is a subtype
 relation: `proc () {.locks: N.}` is a subtype of `proc () {.locks: M.}` iff (M <= N).